moomoohk/geek_code/README.md

 Some modifiers are incompatible with each other:

   code.addCategory(h.living().noKnowledge()); // Throws a GeekCodeError

+Some categories have specific modifiers so be sure to consult the documentation for each builder before using it.

 ### Full example

     GeekCodeV312 code = new GeekCodeV312([G312.IT, G312.CS] as List<GeekCodeType>)